theharvardcrimson/comp-materials/asst/1/asst1.md

 ## Step(s) to it
 ###swapchars
 Write a function that takes one (1) string argument.
 Return that string with the most common letter swapped with the least common letter.
+Yes, uppercase and lowercase count towards the same letter.

     >>> swapchars('I\'m just a chi-town coder with a nice flow.')
-    "I'm jcst a uhi-town uoder with a niue flow."
+    "U'm jist a chu-town coder wuth a nuce flow."
 You can break ties however you want! (psst! check out [Counters](https://docs.python.org/2/library/collections.html#collections.Counter))

 ### sortcat